top of page

 Although the human figure is absent from my work, my work is deeply rooted in the human condition.

-Recent exhibitions include: Letters Home, Troutbeck (Amenia, NY, solo) curated by The Wassaic Project (Wassaic, NY), Greater Valley Artists, Foreland (Catskill, NY, solo), Bernay Fine Art (Great Barrington, MA), Movement, Dorsky Museum, SUNY New Paltz (New Paltz, NY), I Say: Women Artists and the Words They Use, The Hotchkiss School (Lakeville, CT), Abide with Me, The Arts Center of the Capital Region (Troy, NY, solo), Sacred Geometry, Woodstock Art Association & Museum (Woodstock, NY, solo), What is Lost, Garage Gallery (Beacon, NY, solo) Counting the Seconds Between Lightning and Thunder at the Wassaic Project (Wassaic, NY).
+Recent exhibitions include: Wish You Were Here, Hotchkiss School (Lakeville, CT, 2 person), Letters Home, Troutbeck (Amenia, NY, solo) curated by The Wassaic Project (Wassaic, NY), Greater Valley Artists, Foreland (Catskill, NY, solo), Architect[ural], The Hyde Collection, (Glens Falls, NY), Vernacular Yet Curious, Yangdeng Art Museum (Guizhou, China), Bernay Fine Art (Great Barrington, MA), Movement, Dorsky Museum, SUNY New Paltz (New Paltz, NY), I Say: Women Artists and the Words They Use, The Hotchkiss School (Lakeville, CT), Abide with Me, The Arts Center of the Capital Region (Troy, NY, solo), Sacred Geometry, Woodstock Art Association & Museum (Woodstock, NY, solo), What is Lost, Garage Gallery (Beacon, NY, solo) Counting the Seconds Between Lightning and Thunder at the Wassaic Project (Wassaic, NY).